maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/ways-to-vote/section-header.md

 section: "ways-to-vote"
 priority: Major
 ---

-There are a number of ways to vote in California.
-You may vote:
+**There are a number of ways to vote in California.
+You may vote**:

 **By mail**